WHAT ARE ACTIVE RELEASE TREATMENTS?

 Stretching plays a very important role in the treatment and prevention of injuries but it will not break down adhesions.
 Adhesions, or scar tissue, are much stronger than normal healthy tissue.
 Muscle groups can often adhere/bind to one another preventing the normal sliding necessary for full mobility.
 When an individual performs a stretch, the tissue that lengthens is not the adhered tissue but the healthy tissue.
 This can actually cause more damage to healthy tissue resulting in the increase of adhesions.
 Stretching correctly is still essential, but it will never release the restrictions that are already present.

-HOW WILL EXERCISES AND STRETCHING THAT DID NOT WORK BEFORE, WORK AFTER ART TREATMENTS?
+HOW WILL EXERCISES AND STRETCHING THAT DID NOT WORK BEFORE, WORK AFTER ACTIVE RELEASE TREATMENTS?

 Stretching and exercises are only effective after the dysfunction within the soft-tissue structures have been correctly released.
 Stretching and exercising dysfunctional tissues will only lead to a dysfunctional result.
-The combination of finding the origin of the problem, ART treatments, functional training, stretching and behavioral modifications will result in long lasting results.
+The combination of finding the origin of the problem, Active Release Treatments, functional training, stretching and behavioral modifications will result in long lasting results.

 IS TREATMENT INCLUDED IN MY INITIAL CONSULTATION FOR THERAPY?